 Certain types of complaints will not be dealt with under this policy because there are other procedures for dealing with them or they are outside the Council's remit.

 These include:

-- A complaint which is made orally and is resolved satisfactorily within 24 hours - An initial request for a service such as reporting a faulty streetlight or requesting a single missed bin collection

-- Matters of law or central government policy - Commercial or contractual matters - Complaints where the complainant or Council have started legal proceedings in respect of the subject matter of the complaint or there is a claim for compensation - Complaints alleging criminal actions - Issues that have already been decided by a Court or independent tribunal - Services for which there are alternative statutory or tribunal processes including: - Appeals against the refusal of planning permission - Appeals against statutory notices - o Parking enforcement appeals - School's admissions or exclusion appeals - School attendance fines appeals - o Special Educational Needs matters that can be considered by Tribunal - o Complaints by or on behalf of people receiving social care services - o Complaints against schools, including members of school staff - Complaints from staff about personnel matters including appointments, dismissals, pay, pensions and discipline.
-These matters will be dealt with under the relevant HR procedures - Complaints about a Councillor from a member of the public or an employee - o Benefit claim appeals
+- A complaint which is made orally and is resolved satisfactorily within 24 hours - An initial request for a service such as reporting a faulty streetlight or requesting a single missed bin collection - Matters of law or central government policy - Commercial or contractual matters - Complaints where the complainant or Council have started legal proceedings in respect of the subject matter of the complaint or there is a claim for compensation - Complaints alleging criminal actions - Issues that have already been decided by a Court or independent tribunal - Services for which there are alternative statutory or tribunal processes including: - o Appeals against the refusal of planning permission - Appeals against statutory notices - o Parking enforcement appeals - School's admissions or exclusion appeals - o School attendance fine appeals - o Special Educational Needs matters that can be considered by Tribunal - o Complaints by or on behalf of people receiving social care services - o Complaints against schools, including members of school staff - Complaints from staff about personnel matters including appointments, dismissals, pay, pensions and discipline.
+These matters will be dealt with under the relevant HR procedures - Complaints about a Councillor from a member of the public or an employee - Benefit claim appeals

-If a complainant sends a complaint that should be dealt with via another procedure, process or by way of an appeal, they will be written to with an explanation of how to access the appropriate process.
+If a complainant sends a complaint that should be dealt with via another procedure, process or by way of an appeal, they will be written to with an explanation of how to access the appropriate process and the right to take that to the Ombudsman.